graphitical/vtp_lithophane/README.md

     ```
     This command installs the package in "editable" mode, meaning changes to the source code will be immediately effective without needing to reinstall.

-    **Note on Polyscope Installation:**
+    **Note on 3D Visualization (PyVista):**
-    This project uses Polyscope for 3D visualization.
+    This project uses PyVista for 3D visualization.
-    * The `pip install -e .` command should handle installing Polyscope via pip, which generally works.
+    * The `pip install -e .` command should handle installing PyVista and its dependencies, including `pyvistaqt` which is necessary for embedding in PySide6 applications.
-    * If you attempt to install Polyscope using Conda and encounter `LibMambaUnsatisfiableError` or similar Python version conflicts (e.g., if your Conda environment has a very new Python like 3.12+), it's because Conda's Polyscope packages might not yet support the latest Python versions.
-In such cases, relying on pip for Polyscope within a compatible Python environment (e.g., Python 3.9-3.11) is the recommended workaround.
-The `python_requires=">=3.9"` in `setup.py` reflects this.
+    * PyVista requires a working Qt binding (PySide6 is used by this project).
+Ensure your Python version is compatible (this project specifies >=3.9 in `setup.py`).

 ## Running the Application